 And the crazy thing is…

-Up until this point, we’ve only discussed factors directly related to being diagnosed with a colon polyp.
-You see, in addition to the questions that we’ve listed above, most life insurance companies are also going to be interested in other factors as well.
+Until now, we’ve only discussed factors directly related to being diagnosed with a colon polyp.
+You see, in addition to the questions we’ve listed above, most life insurance companies will also be interested in other factors.

 Factors such as: